 If a landlord is hesitant about renting to a tenant with no credit, you can ask if they will sign a month to month lease with you at first.
 This will give the landlord a chance to test you out as a tenant without too much commitment.
 If the landlord feels comfortable after a few months, they can decide to sign a longer, yearly lease, with you.

 Quick Move In

 Another option to try to motivate a landlord to rent to you is to offer a quick move in.
 Most apartments change hands on the first of the month.
 If you are able to move in sooner, the landlord could collect additional money instead of holding the unit vacant for that time.

 If you are concerned about finding an apartment with no credit, you may decide that having a roommate will be your best option until you can build up your credit.
 You obviously want to find a roommate with good credit, as one with bad credit will further hurt your chances.
 Even though you have no credit, a landlord might be more comfortable knowing at least one of the tenants has good credit.

-If you do decide to get a roommate, it is always a good idea to sign a separate roommate agreement in additional to the lease agreement.
-This agreement will outline your expectations of each other and general rules for cleaning, noise, shared spaces and guests.
+If you do decide to get a roommate, it is always a good idea to sign a separate roommate agreement in addition to the lease agreement.
+This agreement will outline your expectations of each other and general rules for cleaning, noise, shared spaces, and guests.